Home

 DSCSA / FSMA The pharma and food traceability laws that shape those verticals.

 Built from a wide read of the warehousing and supply-chain trade literature.
-Figures are industry benchmarks and are directional, not audited; where a number varies by source, the more conservative reading is used.
+Hard figures link their sources; the rest are industry benchmarks, directional rather than audited, with the more conservative reading used where sources disagree.